nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-1-0

 Unstable samples
-  Bluetooth Low Energy peripheral samples are unstable in some conditions (when pairing and bonding are performed and then disconnections/re-connections happen).
+  Bluetooth® Low Energy peripheral samples are unstable in some conditions (when pairing and bonding are performed and then disconnections/re-connections happen).

 .. rst-class:: v1-2-1 v1-2-0 v1-1-0